-For 21% of the cases, the intent is returned by a method in the app, and our inference correctly infers the return type.
+For 21% of the cases, our inter-procedural inference correctly infers the type of the sent intent.

 For 12% of the cases, the sent intent was stored in a field.
 Our alias analysis (Section IV-B3) treated such intents as possibly-aliased, so the intent type cannot be refined using the putExtra rule.